NamediaDigital/Blockchain4Techies/README.md

 # Blockchain4Techies
-A comprehensive list of resources for technical people
+A list of resources for technical people

 ## Ethereum Training Materials